haml/haml/REFERENCE.md

     </html>

 You can use as many such attribute methods as you want by separating them with commas, like a Ruby argument list.
-All the hashes will me merged together, from left to right.
+All the hashes will be merged together, from left to right.
 For example, if you defined

     def hash1